safelyx/safelyx-go/README.md

 ## Publishing

-Just push to the `main` branch and create a tag + release.
+Just push to the `main` branch (with the updated version in the README) and create a tag + release.